akezasaloi/Miscellaneous/README.md

-# Summary of safety guidelines and first aid practices
+# Practice esercises of JavaScript, Kotlin and Python with their respective code